-Bright colors, whiteboards scattered through the office, corporate retreats for “team building” – just a few of the ways organizations have tried to encourage workplace creativity among employees.
+Think, bright colours, whiteboards scattered through the office, corporate retreats for team-building.
+These are just a few of the ways organizations have tried to encourage workplace creativity among employees.
 But what we’ve found is that without employee engagement, efforts at stimulating innovative thinking often fail.

 So what factors go into the kind of engagement that allows creativity to flourish?